CCIG-Champalimaud/metadata-classification/README.md

 ### Feature extraction

+*In `src/msc/dicom_feature_extraction.py`*

-The extraction of metadata values from each DICOM series (`src/msc/dicom_feature_extraction.py`), which can be run as a command line utility - `python -m src.msc.dicom_feature_extraction path/to/dicom/series` - producing a JSON formatted dictionary where each value corresponds to the space-concatenated list of unique DICOM values for each tag.
+The extraction of metadata values from each DICOM series, which can be run as a command line utility - `python -m src.msc.dicom_feature_extraction path/to/dicom/series` - producing a JSON formatted dictionary where each value corresponds to the space-concatenated list of unique DICOM values for each tag.

 ### Model training

-In `src/msc/__main__.py`
+*In `src/msc/__main__.py`*

 This is also a CLI (`python -m src.msc`) whose details are available with the `--help` flag. **Training requires as input a CSV file with all the tags produced by `src/msc/dicom_feature_extraction.py`.** Inspection of this code will reveal that there are several different possible models.
 A more practical example of training is available in the snakemake pipeline `train_all_models.smk`.

 ### Inference

-In `src/msc/utils/predict.py`
+*In `src/msc/utils/predict.py`*

 This is what end users should focus on using - we have made it as simple as possible to use this, so it shouldn't take more than running the following code: